eddmann/eddmann.github.io/_posts/2019/2019-04-29-changing-the-starter-pokemon-within-pokered.md

 ---
 layout: post
-title: "Changing the Starter Pokémon within Pokémon Red (pokered)"
+title: 'Changing the Starter Pokémon within Pokémon Red (pokered)'
-meta: "Documents how to change the Starter Pokémon available in Pokémon Red (pokered)"
+meta: 'Documents how to change the Starter Pokémon available in Pokémon Red (pokered)'
 ---

 Taking a closer look through the [pokered](https://github.com/pret/pokered) source, I stumbled upon the [Starter Pokémon](https://bulbapedia.bulbagarden.net/wiki/Starter_Pok%C3%A9mon) choices and thought how it would be possible to change these.
 In this post I will document how I went about customising the Starter Pokémon choices available in Pokémon Red, and the modifications required to the 'pokered' source.

 <!--more-->

 I started off by updating the Starter Pokémon constants that are present in [`constants/starter_mons.asm`](https://github.com/eddmann/pokered/blob/change-starter-pokemon/constants/starter_mons.asm).